kate-tel/magento2.test/README.md

 Now, let's look how to get things up and running to simply run the tests from this repo.

+**Magento installation**

-* First, install MAGENTO 2 locally using Docker.
+First, install MAGENTO 2 locally using Docker.
 Via this link you will find necessary instructions.

 https://github.com/markshust/docker-magento